 If this does not work the child should be warned one last time.

 The third step is to move the child down on the behaviour chart.

 The following steps are as follows:

-- •First Reminder
+- First Reminder

 - Second Reminder

-- Time out
+- Time out/sent to Year-phase lead

-If the negative behaviour continues the child should be sent to the Year lead for time out.
-If this continues then the child should be sent at Playtime to the Deputy Head Teachers for Reflection Time.
+If the negative behaviour continues the child should be sent to the Year-Phase lead for a discussion.
+If this continues then the child should be sent at Playtime to the Year/Phase lead for Reflection Time.
 Reflection time is not an opportunity to complete work or homework and is used as an opportunity for conversation and reflection on actions taken by the child.
+If inappropriate behaviours continue then children will be required to attend reflection time with a Deputy head Teacher.

-Extreme behaviours such as physical or verbal abuse, fighting, spitting, discrimination, bullying will be directed immediately to the Deputy Headteacher and will be logged and dealt with accordingly.
+Extreme behaviours such as physical or verbal abuse, fighting, spitting, discrimination, bullying, peer on peer abuse, sexual harasment or abuse will be directed immediately to the Deputy Headteacher and will be logged and dealt with accordingly.